MPAS-Dev/compass/latest/_sources/developers_guide/ocean/test_groups/isomip_plus.rst.txt

 The ``isomip_plus`` test group (:py:class:`compass.ocean.tests.isomip_plus.IsomipPlus`) implements variants of the ISOMIP+ experiments (see :ref:`ocean_isomip_plus` in the User's Guide).
-Here, we describe the shared framework for this test group and 1 test case (Ocean0) that has currently been implemented.
+Here, we describe the shared framework for this test group and 3 test case (Ocean0, Ocean1 and Ocean2) that have currently been implemented.

 framework
 ---------